 Portobello mushrooms make for such a fantastic meat substitute.
-I’ve used them before to help replicate the texture of burgers, and they go great here in this taco recipe from Sylvia too.
+I’ve used them before to help replicate the texture of burgers, and they go great as a taco filling too.

+Try This Recipe: This low-calorie recipe for chipotle portobello tacos uses sheet-pan prepared mushrooms and rich refried beans for authentic Mexican flavor.
 The chipotle helps make the mushroom spicy and smoky, while it has avocado and a beautiful pickled onion mix for balance.
-A must try.
+A must-try.

 Black Bean Tacos

-Black beans and guacamole take centerstage for this beautiful take on the recipe.
+Black beans and guacamole take centerstage for this beautiful take on the comfort food classic.
 Heart, and creamy, and all housed in a gluten-free taco shell.